-Chris Glazier, MD of Tom French & Associates a leading firm of wealth management and independent financial advisers throughout the south and south west of England, comments on what the hold in interest rates mean for their clients.
+Chris Glazier, MD of TFA a leading firm of wealth management and independent financial advisers throughout the south and south west of England, comments on what the hold in interest rates mean for their clients.

 “Today’s announcement by the Bank of England to maintain rates will be a relief for savers after many commentators had suggested that there may have been another cut in interest rates.
 We are finding many pensioners are having to look at other investments and ways in which to secure their retirement income.